 Each STIX data model is captured in a different UML package (e.g., Core package, Campaign package, etc.) where the packages together compose the full STIX UML model.
 To refer to a particular class of a specific package, we use the format package_prefix:class, where package_prefix corresponds to the appropriate UML package.
 STIXTM 1.2 Specification Overview document [STIXO] contains a list of the packages used by the Vocabularies data model, along with the associated prefix notations, descriptions, examples.

 Note that in this specification document, we do not explicitly specify the package prefix for any classes that originate from the Vocabularies data model.

-Table 1-1.
-UML diagram icons